Schm1tz1/certificates-docker/README.md

 ### OpenSSL-based Certificate Creation in Docker
 This repo is used to create certificates by a trusted CA (either provided or generated here).
-Configuration will be completely done based on a Jinja2-template and a JSON-configuration that is used for the certificate creation.
+Configuration will be completely done based on a Jinja2-template and a host configuration in YAML or JSON that is used for the certificate creation.
 Several key types, Java trust-/keystores will be created automatically in addition.

 We are using a Docker-based approach to ensure that the correct versions are used (e.g. JDK 11, OpenSSL 3).